-Most start-ups are going to fail if you have to come back and end up working in the corporate world by choice, or because your startup failed.
-And know what it is?
-You are going to.
-You are going to come back too.
-Then another thing I would say as well – and this maybe this is…not sure if this is controversial – but, I think you should, leave knowing that you make more money in the corporate world.
-I am big believer that on an expected value basis.
-We talk a lot about what expected value is on average.
-What are you going to earn?
+Most startups are going to fail if you have to come back and end up working in the corporate world, by choice or because your startup failed and know what it is, you are going to come back to.
+And then another thing I would say as well, and this maybe this is not sure if this is controversial, but I think you should leave knowing that you make more money in the corporate world.
+So, I am a big believer that on an expected value basis, so we talk a lot about what the expected value is on average, like what are you going to earn?
 I think on average you do better just working your way up the corporate ladder.
-I am six years in my bank account canprove that for sure not having had an exit, but it is not all about the money.
-Doing what you feel like you are called to do is more important than maximizing my earnings.
+I am six years in my bank account can prove that for sure not having had an exit.
+But it is not all about the money.
+So, doing what you, what you feel like you are called to do is more important than for me, maximizing my earnings.

 JAMES: Lance, I kind of took the different approach.
 I took the Hernan Cortez approach.
 When he landed in Mexico, he ordered all of his ships burned so his troops could not go back.
 And when I started JBKnowledge, I had some offers from some really large accounting firms, and I did not turn with one of them.
 I am not going to say what the other great firm, but I will leave the names out.
 And they called me to find out how I was taking their full–time offer and I said, I am going to start my business.
 And they were like, are you sure?
 911 just happened and it is 2001.
 Are you sure?
 911 just happened and there are no jobs anymore.
 Because a lot of people who want this job.
-And I said I am going to Cortez this so I cannot go back.’
-And I said, ‘Then you will not have a problem filling it.’
-And that was it.
+And I said I am going to Cortez this so I cannot go back.
+And I said, then you will not have a problem filling it.
+And that was it you know.
 That kind of ended the conversation.
-I definitely burned all the boats.
-I thought I really wanted to be fully all-in.
+And, I burned all the boats on.
+I thought, look, I wanted to be fully all in.
 I would not do that again, just because it is good in business to have relationships that you maintain.
-I was young, right?
-I was young and brash and 21, and thought I had the world all figured out.
+And I was young and brash and 21 and thought I had the world all figured out.
 But it is interesting.
-I would love to ‘talk about what exactly you would say you do here,’ to quote Office Space again.
-Tell me like you have some products, which I thought was super cool cause you worked ‘Sudoku’ into a product name.
+I would love to talk about what exactly you would say you do here.
+To quote the office space again.
+Tell me like, you have some products, one, which I thought was super cool cause you work Sudoku into a product name.
 Tell me what the products do.

 And then the fourth question, has anything changed?
 Cause businesses change dynamically.
 All the time.
 The moment we are living through right now shows that businesses change.
-Those are the four questions we are building technology that will help answer those questions.
-The data is Sudoku, as you referred to it, is just taking some of this technology we have and filling in data gaps that may exist.
-This particular problem is a problem for carriers but also you think about brokers when they are capturing information from the application.
-They are just trying to get maybe the minimum amount of applicants data they need to get the app across – and there could be a bunch of data gaps there in terms of what the business does.
-What’s the business’s website?
-Anything else that could be pertinent?
-There’s probably things they wish they would have captured when it comes time for renewal that they do not have.
-That is something that we have been working on – this product is called Data Sudoku.
+So those are the four questions.
+We are building technology that will help answer those questions.
+And the data in Sudoku, as you refer to it, is just taking some of this technology we have and filling in data gaps that may exist.
+This particular problem is a problem for carriers, but also for brokers when they are capturing information from the application.
+They are just trying to get maybe the minimum amount of applicants data they need to get the app across.
+And there could be a bunch of data gaps there in terms of what the business does.
+What’s the business’s website.
+Anything else that could be pertinent and there’s probably things they wish they would have captured when it comes time for renewal that they do not have.
+So that is something that we have been working on this product called data Sudoku.

 JAMES: Awesome.
 Rob?

 LANCE: Yeah, that is a good question.
-We have a big vision of being able to make commercial insurance cheaper and more transparent.
-You are completely right.
-Rob, that it is important to have vision.
+So, we have a big vision of being able to make commercial insurance cheaper and more transparent.
+So, you are completely right.
+Rob, that it is important to have a vision.
 We want to transform the experience.
-There’s always things we want to do, as you say – ‘when we grow up.’
-You were early stage start-up.
+There are always things we want to do, as you say, when we grow up, cause you were an early–stage startup.
 But I think the thing that is important for us is we are not wed on how we get there.
-I think in the early days as a start-up founder, it is important to listen to problems, to always have your ears open for problems.
-When you are talking to a carrier, you may start the conversation with focused on a particular solution that you have.
-My ears perk up when I hear of a problem that a carrier has, that is one thing – always be listening.
+I think in the early days as a startup founder, it is important to listen to problems, to always have your ears open for problems.
+So, when you are talking to a carrier, you may start the conversation with, focused on a particular solution that you have.
+My ears perk up when I hear of a problem that a carrier has.
+So that is one thing is kind of always be listening.

 LANCE: Yeah.
-So our definition of machine learning is – the way I think about machine learning is…maybe we can go pretty literal with the where the word.
-Just that we have some system that is able to take in data and then improve the experience.
+So, our definition of machine learning, the way I think about machine learning is, maybe we can go pretty literal with word, is just that we have some system that is able to take in data and then improve the experience.
 Improve the learning without being explicitly programmed.
-There is no, ‘if then’ statement as you refer to in your example, James.
-Just to give an example of one of the things we are working on I mentioned these questions that an underwriter would not answer.
-One of those questions is, w’hat does your business do?’
-So, we have an API that can classify businesses, and if you are not as familiar with commercial insurance, large driver of the rate that a business pays on insurance is the class code.
-So it is a code that groups similar risks together, then we can take just a short description of text a website, and then return back a four-digit class code as to what this business is.
-The way that model was created is we took millions and millions of records and we’d have to program, you know, if then statements, but we could take millions and millions of records and train a model to get good at being able to predict what the classification code is, based on just a short description or a website or some input text.
+There is no if–then statement as you refer to in your example.
+James.
+So just to give an example of one of the things we are working on, I mentioned these questions that an underwriter would not answer.
+One of those questions is, what does your business do?
+So, we have an API that can classify businesses.
+And if you are not as familiar with commercial insurance, a large driver of the rate that a business pays on insurance is the class code.
+So, it is a code that groups similar risks.
+So, we can take just a short description of text a website, and then return a four-digit class code as to what this business is.
+And the way that model was created is we took millions and millions of records and we’d have to program if–then statements, but we could take millions and millions of records and train a model to get good at being able to predict what the classification code is, based on just a short description or a website or some input text.

-LANCE: For us, the small business segment, we see it as challenging for carriers because there is not a lot of premium there.
-So, if you run a, you know, a shop that has four people in it, you know, your worker’s compensation premium might just be $2,000 or $3,000 a year.
-That is not enough to support a human underwriter spending hours upon hours working on a file.
-So, what we’re seeing in the ways we’re hoping to make the commercial insurance even cheaper, is by reducing the effort that has to be spent to do some of the key underwriting task as it relates to commercial insurance.
-A big one is classifying a business, there has been research that showed that 40, 50% of policies are actually improperly classified as having a human underwriter look at them.
-What we can do is actually run this through our APR technology and more accurately classified businesses but at the same time, then allow the commercial carriage to not have to have as much time and energy spent on that work.
-That is one of the ways we are helping to make the small business segment more profitable for commercial insurers.
+LANCE: So, for us, the small business segment, we see it as challenging for carriers because there is not a lot of premium there.
+So, if you run a shop that has four people in it, your worker’s compensation premium might just be $2,000 or $3,000 a year.
+That is not enough to support human underwriters spending hours upon hours working on a file.
+So, what we’re seeing in the ways we’re hoping to make the commercial insurance even cheaper, is by reducing the effort that has to be spent to do some of the key underwriting tasks as it relates to commercial insurance, so a big one is classifying a business.
+There has been researching that showed that 40, 50% of policies are improperly classified, as is, as having a human underwriter look at them.
+So, what we can do is run this through our APR technology and more accurately classified businesses, but at the same time, then allow the commercial carriage to not have to have, as much time and energy spent on that work.
+So that is one of the ways we are helping to make the small business segment more profitable for commercial insurers.

 JAMES: Awesome, Rob?

-ROB: Well, I have a question on with your background as an actuary.
-We talked about artificial intelligence, machine learning, you know, and some of the actuaries I have talked to.
-I have talked to several different, CAS events, casually actuarial society and others.
+ROB: Well, I have a question on, with your background as an actuary.
+And, we talked about artificial intelligence and machine learning, and some of the actuaries I have talked to, I have talked to several different, CAS events, Casually Actuarial Society, and others.
 Which is great that they keep inviting me by the way.
-I think they keep inviting me cause I keep challenging them.
+And I think they keep inviting me cause I keep challenging them.
 But like actuaries are so used to kind of the process, right?
 Taking the exams, the certification, reading all the papers.
-I feel like they are actually not prepared to, for this world of artificial intelligence that is here now, right?
-This is not a 10 years from now.
+And I feel like they are not prepared for this world of artificial intelligence that is here now, right?
+This is not 10 years from now.
 Like this is real now.
-And I do not know, just kind of curious your thoughts about actuaries, this whole, you know, they used to have all this tribal knowledge that was really important.
-Any blokes such as James and myself could, run a TensorFlow now.
+And I do not know, just kind of curious your thoughts about actuaries, this whole, they used to have all this important tribal knowledge that is usually important, but any blokes such as James and myself could run a TensorFlow now.
 So maybe you could just talk about the impact that you see for AI in general on, actuaries.
 And how would you mentor a young actuary today or encourage them to stay relevant in this ever–changing world?